nsrlhn/StructuralAnalysis/README.md

                 R : Array of support reactions.

-getPeriods() : Returns list of natural periods in length of number of assigned masses.
+getPeriods() : Returns list of natural periods in length of number of assigned masses.</sup>